ess-dmsc-dram/documents/worshops/controls_workshop_2016_isis/agenda.md

 * Nicos/IBEX Script Server (TBC)

 ###Afternoon###
-* How to simulate a stateful device (Most likely in afternoon)
+* How to simulate a stateful device (Michael Wedel, Michael Hart)

 ###Other Proposed Popular Topics###